TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.32.md

 ---

-Fear not, little flock; for it is your Father's good pleasure to give you the kingdom.
+Don't be afraid, little flock, for it is your Father's good pleasure to give you the Kingdom.